 XLSX (Excel)

-The sq XLSX driver implements connectivity for Microsoft XLSX files.
+The sq Excel driver implements connectivity for Microsoft XLSX files and variants.

 Add source